 1) No Exchange Market

-Coral run different Tennis promotion that can’t be Laid, which is “Bet £10+ on Virtual Tennis You’ll receive a £10 free bet to use on Wimbledon finals weekend”; Simply, No Betting Exchanges including Betfair provide Virtual Sports Market, thus you can’t lay.
+Coral runs different Tennis promotions that can’t be Laid, which as “Bet £10+ on Virtual Tennis You’ll receive a £10 free bet to use on Wimbledon finals weekend”; Simply, No Betting Exchanges including Betfair provide Virtual Sports Market, thus you can’t lay.

 2) “Your Own Bet” Offer

-A few examples are William Hill “#YourBet”, Betway “BetYourWay”, Coral “Build Your Bet” etc. The offer is often in the form of free bet like “Place a £5 (or higher) on —, If You Lose We Will Refund” like Betfair Sport “OddsOnThat” as below;
+A few examples are William Hill’s “#YourBet”, Betway’s “BetYourWay”, Coral’s “Build Your Bet” etc. The offer is often in the form of a free bet like “Place a £5 (or higher) on — If You Lose We Will Refund” like Betfair Sport “OddsOnThat” as below;

-Although not impossible depending on the market, usually you may not be able to lay any such markets since most of them are quite unique based on the individual punter’s request as seen below;
+Although not impossible depending on the market, usually you may not be able to lay any such markets since most of them are quite unique based on the individual punter’s request.

 Some of the other offers you can’t lay are;